26 Things to do in Suzhou China – All You Need to Know Before you Go

 It’s worth seeing for sure!

-17. Suzhou Industrial Park
+18. Go Shopping at Suzhou Industrial Park

 The Suzhou Center Mall

-Suzhou Centre Mall is a massive shopping centre complete with skating rink, snowboard park, pony riding arena, and a carousel.
+Suzhou Centre Mall is a massive shopping center complete with a skating rink, snowboard park, pony riding arena, and a carousel.
+This is a mall that rivals the malls of Dubai, and it’s a fantastic place to go shopping.

-It is such an impressive mall, that it even won the award of Best New Shopping Centre” at MAPIC Awards 2018 in Cannes, France.
+It is such an impressive mall that it even won the award of Best New Shopping Centre” at MAPIC Awards 2018 in Cannes, France.

-18. Suzhou Museum
+19. Suzhou Museum

 IM Pei Suzhou Museum

 During our time in Suzhou, we were fascinated to find out that IM Pei grew up near here.
+Tiger Hill, a significant site in Suzhou, dates back to the spring and autumn period (770 – 476 BC), adding to the cultural and historical richness of the destination.

-During the day of our visit to the Suzhou Museum which he designed, we found out that he had just died.
+During the day of our visit to the Suzhou Museum, which he designed, we found out that he had just died.

-It was a very strange feeling to be standing in front of one of his great architectural designs and learn of his childhood home while at the same time learning that he passed away.
+It was a very strange feeling to stand in front of one of his great architectural designs and learn of his childhood home while simultaneously learning that he had passed away.
+Suzhou was the traditional retreat of his family, and they owned one of the gardens in the city.
+It is only fitting that he designed a work of art in a place that gave him such inspiration.

-19. Tiger Hill Scenic Area – Leaning Tower
+20. Tiger Hill Scenic Area – Leaning Tower

 Dave and Deb at the Tiger Hill in Suzhou China

-Built during the Song Dynasty, (960-1279) Tiger Hill has become the unofficial symbol of Suzhou and is a popular tourist attraction.
+Built during the Song Dynasty (960-1279), Tiger Hill has become the unofficial symbol of Suzhou and is a popular tourist attraction.

-Thinking we’d have to climb to the top we were surprised to hop on a golf cart that brought us right to the entrance of the Tiger Hill Pagoda.
+Thinking we’d have to climb to the top, we were surprised to hop on a golf cart that brought us right to the entrance of the Tiger Hill Pagoda.
+We love how efficient the Chinese are.
+Tiger Hill Pagoda is the oldest pagoda in Suzhou and it is unique in the fact that it is leaning.

 Yes, we’ve all heard of the leaning tower of Pisa, but the Tiger Hill Pagoda has an impressive lean of 5 degrees and when standing below the 158 foot (48 metres) tower you feel as if it may fall over at any second.

-There are many sights to see in the 3.5 acre complex including the sword pool where it is believed that King He Lu was buried with his collection of swords below the water,
+There are many sights to see in the 3.5-acre complex, including the sword pool, where it is believed that King He Lu was buried with his collection of swords below the water,

-20. Bonsai tree session
+21. Bonsai tree session

 Dave learning to trim a bonsai tree

+Bonsai masters are revered in Suzhou, and we witnessed an impressive collection of Bonsai Trees at Tiger Hill.
 We met with a Bonsai master who taught us how to prune bonsai trees properly.

-But it all turned out and we learned that to prune a tree properly, you must cut where the branch splits in 3 so that you can control which way the leave grow.
+Trying our hand at a mature tree, my hands shook as I worried I might slip and ruin a masterpiece.
+But it all turned out, and we learned that to prune a tree properly, you must cut where the branch splits in 3 so that you can control which way the leaves grow.

 Before leaving the area, be sure to check out the 400-year-old bonsai that is protected by a fence and only cut by the Bonsai master.

-21. Master Yang Tai Chi
+22. Master Yang Tai Chi

 Master Yang is a Tai Chi Master

 China is the birthplace of Tai Chi, and it seems that whenever we go there, we take a class.
-I don’t know why we don’t take up Tai Chi when we are at home, it is relaxing and has many benefits.
+I don’t know why we don’t take up Tai Chi when we are at home; it is relaxing and has many benefits.

+As our muscles and bones ache, we keep telling ourselves to immerse ourselves in Tai Chi in the future.
+Suzhou Garden, known for its beauty and historical significance, is another must-visit attraction in the area.
 But it’s hard to top a lesson with Master Yang.
 He is a Tai Chi Champion in China and Hong Kong.

 We met him at the Pan Men gardens for an early Tai Chi class and marveled at his skills with a sword as he demonstrated what is possible with this martial art.